 On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus (COVID-19) a pandemic.
 The COVID-19 outbreak in the United States has resulted in moving the delivery of classes to a distance learning model and most of the College's workforce is working remotely.
-Enrollment subsequent to year end has remained consistent for the Fall semester of fiscal year 2021.
-Further, the College has availed itself to a forgivable Paycheck Protection Loan of \$3,975,250 as provided under the CARES Act to assist with maintaining its payroll.
-The College is also eligible to draw approximately \$233,000 in funds from the Higher Education Emergency Relief Fund ("HEERF") as provided by the CARES Act.
-Half of these HEERF funds are required to be used as direct aid to students and the other half can be used by the College for expenses related to COVID-19.
-Subsequent to year end, the College also received approximately \$267,000 in funds from Funds for the Improvement of Postsecondary Education.
-The College expects to draw and use these amounts in fiscal year 2021.
+The COVID-19 pandemic had minimal impact on the College's revenue for 2021.
 Management is currently unable to accurately forecast the future impact on enrollment patterns resulting from the COVID-19 pandemic which could impact the number of students, the course loads taken by students, the mode of delivery, and tuition pricing trends on a forward basis.
 The effect of these matters could impact the future results of operations.
 Based on information available through the date of this report, management has noted a minimal impact.